Git Sync is here — version your API workspace in git. See how

 For teams using cloud sync, RESTK provides granular role-based access control.
 Define who can view, edit, execute, or administer specific collections and environments.
 Prevent junior developers from accessing production credentials while giving them full access to development workspaces.

-Owner, Admin, Editor, Viewer roles
+Owner, Manager, Editor, Viewer roles

 Collection-level permissions